python-babel/flask-babel/docs/index.rst

     $ pybabel init -i messages.pot -d translations -l de

 ``-d translations`` tells pybabel to store the translations in this folder.
-This is where Flask-Babel will look for translations.
+This is where Flask-Babel2 will look for translations.
 Put it next to your template folder.

 Now edit the ``translations/de/LC_MESSAGES/messages.po`` file as needed.